nikolaydubina/go-hackers-delight/README.md

 > In the ten years since the first edition came out, it's been absolutely invaluable to my work at Sun and Google.
 > — [Joshua Bloch](https://en.wikipedia.org/wiki/Joshua_Bloch) [PhD, Distinguished Engineer at Sun, Chief Java Architect at Google 2004~2012]

+* TODO: not using any standard Go packages

 [^1]: showcase in `C` — https://github.com/hcs0/Hackers-Delight
 [^2]: showcase in `Rust` — https://github.com/victoryang00/Delight